wtsi-hgi/hgi-vault/doc/design.md

   * If the file is not owned by the current user or the current user is not a group owner:
     * Log a permission denied error.

+##### Auditing and Logging

+All above actions will be logged to the user, as described.
+In addition, these logs will be appended to a `.audit` file that exists in the root of the respective vault.
+The persisted log messages will be amended with the username of whoever invoked the action.

 #### Batch Process